-Location: Serbia is a landlocked country in South East Europe and covers part of the Pannonian Plain and Central and Western Balkan Peninsula.
-It borders Hungary to the north, Romania and Bulgaria to the east, Macedonia and Kosovo to the south, Croatia, Bosnia and Herzegovina and Montenegro to the west.
+Location: Serbia is a landlocked country in South East Europe which covers part of the Pannonian Plain and Central and Western Balkan Peninsula.
+It borders Hungary to the north, Romania and Bulgaria to the east, North Macedonia and Kosovo to the south, and Croatia, Bosnia and Herzegovina, and Montenegro to the west.

 Area: 88,361 km2 or 34,116 sq mi

 Population: 7,020,858 (June 2017 est.)

 Landscape: Extremely varied.
 The northern part of the country covers the fertile Pannonian Plain.
 The western part includes the eastern ridges of Carpathian and Balkan mountains, while the southeastern mountainous area belongs to Rilo-Rodopa mountain system.
 Dinaric Alps stretch in the west and the southwest.
 The central part consists chiefly of hills and valleys, traversed by rivers; Serbia is crossed or borders several big rivers among which are Danube, Sava, Morava, Nishava, Timish, Timok, Drina, Ibar, etc.

 State Government: Serbia is a parliamentary republic.
 The affairs of the government are led by a Cabinet of Ministers, headed by a Prime Minister.
 The President is Head of State.